Asituyasi/pojo_generator/README.md

 # Java Pojo Generator

-can generator java pojo easyly.There is src code all
+We can generate java pojo easyly.There are all src code.

 ```
 import java.io.*;